-Amblyopia affects about 2 to 3% of children and usually develops before age 2; however, any child under about age 8 can develop amblyopia.
+Amblyopia affects about 2 to 3% (1 General reference Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more ) of children and usually develops before age 2; however, any child under about age 8 can develop amblyopia.

 The brain must simultaneously receive a clear, focused, properly aligned image from each eye for the visual system to develop properly.
 This development takes place mainly in the first 3 years of life but is not complete until about 8 years of age.
 Amblyopia results when there is persistent interference with the image from one eye but not the other.
 The visual cortex suppresses the image from the affected eye.
 If suppression persists long enough, vision loss can be permanent.

 1. Hashemi H, Pakzad R, Yekta A, et al: Global and regional estimates of prevalence of amblyopia: A systematic review and meta-analysis.
 Strabismus 26(4):168–183, 2018. doi: 10.1080/09273972.2018.1500618

 Strabismus Strabismus Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
 Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more can cause amblyopia because misalignment of the eyes results in different retinal images being sent to the visual cortex.
 When this misalignment occurs, a child's brain can pay attention to only one eye at a time, and the input from the other eye is suppressed.
 Because the visual pathways are already fully developed in adults, presentation of 2 different images results in diplopia rather than suppression of one image.